SamuelEarl/fanny-pack-ui-old/src/routes/get-started.svelte.md

 ```html
 <span class="iconify" data-icon="mdi:account"></span>
 ```
-The "Selected icon" field should also match the `data-icon` property of that code example.
+The "Selected icon" field should also match the `data-icon` attribute of that code example.

 ---